avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Salary_API.md

 2. Redis

    Here is a step-by-step **[README.md](https://github.com/avengers-p7/Documentation/blob/main/OT%20Micro%20Services/Software/Redis.md)** to install Redis in your system/server.

+**NOTE:** If you are not accessible to repo then please refer to the official page link shared above(in the Pre-requisites section).

 3. Maven
     ```shell
     sudo apt install maven -y